SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 ### Distributed

-(1) Distributed underlying system: SCloudStack core module provides distributed underlying support such as computing, storage, and scheduling for intelligent scheduling, resource management, security management, cluster deployment, and cluster monitoring, etc. function module.
+#### (1) Distributed underlying system
+SCloudStack core module provides distributed underlying support such as computing, storage, and scheduling for intelligent scheduling, resource management, security management, cluster deployment, and cluster monitoring, etc. function module.

 - Intelligent scheduling: Provide tenants with intelligent scheduling modules based on distributed service calls and remote service calls.
 The intelligent scheduling module monitors the status and load of the cluster and all service nodes in real time.
 When a cluster expands, a server fails, a network fails, or configuration changes occur, the intelligent scheduling module will automatically Migrate the virtual resources of the changed cluster to healthy server nodes to ensure the high reliability and availability of the cloud platform;
 - Resource management: Through the distributed resource management module, it is responsible for the allocation and management of resources such as cluster computing, storage, and network, and provides resource quotas, resource applications, and resource management for cloud platform tenants.
 Scheduling, resource occupation and access control to improve the resource utilization of the entire cluster;